 Edge Delta Datadog Destination

-Configure the Edge Delta Datadog Destination to send logs, events, and metrics to Datadog using the Datadog output node.
+Configure the Edge Delta Datadog Destination to send logs, events, metrics, and traces to Datadog using the Datadog output node.

 Overview

-The Datadog destination node send items to a Datadog destination.
+The Datadog destination node sends items to a Datadog destination.
 It sends raw bytes that are generated via marshaling items as JSON.
-The items will be distributed into “log”, “event” and “metric” hosts based on the item type.
+The items will be distributed into “log”, “event”, “metric”, and “trace” hosts based on the item type.

-- incoming_data_types: cluster_pattern_and_sample, health, heartbeat, log, metric, custom, datadog_payload
+- incoming_data_types: cluster_pattern_and_sample, health, heartbeat, log, metric, custom, datadog_payload, trace

 This node requires Edge Delta agent version v0.1.53 or higher.